 I became active.
-And despite still not being a size six, I am more active these days than I ever have been.
+And despite still not being a size six, I am more active these days than I have ever been.

 However, I’ve still struggled to make the right food choices.

 I’ve told myself: I’m not obese.
 I can eat my lays potato chips and drink gin and tonic with my hubby.
 Christmas Eve prime rib dinner and New Year’s Day vereneke and farmer sausage with sour cream is a tradition.
 I can enjoy my baked brie and cream buns for Christmas breakfast and Sweet Georgia Browns on Christmas Day.
 I can forget nutritious dietary habits for the holidays.
-Carpe diem.
+Carpe eatem.

-My pendulum always swings too far.
+My pendulum often swings too far.

-Carpe diem doesn’t apply to nutrition choices.
+Carpe diem can’t always apply to nutrition choices.

 A few years ago my husband planned a New Year’s Eve outing, just the two of us.
-I really wanted to hang together as a family: fun food, of course: cheese fondue, chocolate fondue, and those chex chocolate icing sugar snacks and fun activities: minute to win it games, dancing, and watching the ball drop.
+I really wanted to hang together as a family: fun food, of course: cheese fondue, chocolate fondue, and those chex chocolate icing sugar snacks and fun activities: minute-to-win it games, dancing, and watching the ball drop.

 Instead, my husband and I went to emerg for gallbladder pain.
 I exercised regularly and live an active life, but my body was not meant to eat what I had been eating.

 It’s New Years again.
 How many have written “gonna lose weight this year” on their resolution list again?